Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 Only solution is to roll back saves until you find one which works correctly.

-Recommendations to reduce chance of issue occuring
+Recommendations to reduce chance of issue occurring
 * Don't save more than one a minute
 * Never save in combat
 * Avoid saving right after entering a building/cave/dungeon.